 Ladies and gentlemen, let it be known that I have absolutely no foreknowledge about this book, save that it apparently is about a viking who is good at having sex and/or siring children.
 All I really do know is that Trekkiegirl has been foaming at the mouth for me to cover this.

 I hope you guys enjoy it.
 I’ll have more news when it arrives!

 First off, I’d like to thank Trekkiegirl for winning the auction that starts this project.
 As many of you know, Trekkiegirl is my girlfriend, and the original inspiration for this project.
 The concept started out as a donation incentive for Made of Fail – and may become so in the near future – but it was shelved while I had other projects to begin and maintain.
 Then Emily needed money for her eyes, and a fandom auction was set up to help, and I realized that this was the perfect thing to auction to help.

-Trekkiegirl placed the top bid and won it on her own merit.
+Trekkiegirl placed the top bid on the site of Vinylcuttingmachineguide and won it on her own merit.
 This also solves the problem of finding the chosen book for the review, as she collects the damn things for fun.

 I highly doubt my sanity will remain intact.